Recursive Monte Carlo and Variational Inference with Auxiliary Variables

 When $\mathcal{S}.q$ has a tractable marginal density, Algorithm~\hyperref[alg:alg1]{1} computes an exact importance weight.
 Otherwise, it calls Algorithm~\hyperref[alg:alg2]{2}, which uses the meta-inference strategy $\mathcal{S}.\mathcal{M}(x)$ to estimate $\frac{1}{\mathcal{S}.q(x)}$.
 The proof of Theorem 1 is by induction on the level of nesting in the strategy (see Appendix~\ref{sec:proofs}).

-\textbf{RAVI for MCMC.} When models or proposals (or both) in a Metropolis-Hastings sampler do not have tractable closed-form densities, RAVI inference strategies enable computation of MH acceptance probabilities.
-We present the algorithm and its justification in Appendix~\ref{sec:ravi-mcmc}.
+\textbf{RAVI for MCMC.} When models or proposals (or both) in a Metropolis-Hastings sampler do not have tractable closed-form densities, RAVI inference strategies enable computation of MH acceptance probabilities (Algorithm~\hyperref[alg:alg5]{5}).
+Intuitively, to compute the usual Metropolis-Hastings acceptance probability $\alpha = \frac{\tilde{\pi}(x')q(x; x')}{\tilde{\pi}(x)q(x'; x)}$, Algorithm~\hyperref[alg:alg5]{5} estimates the necessary proposal densities, using $\texttt{HME}$ for the forward proposal density that appears in the denominator, and $\texttt{IMPORTANCE}$ for the backward proposal density that appears in the numerator.
+If necessary, it also uses $\texttt{IMPORTANCE}$ to estimate the new model density $\tilde{\pi}(x')$.
+We show the algorithm implements a stationary kernel for $\pi$ in Appendix~\ref{sec:ravi-mcmc}.

 \textbf{RAVI for Variational Inference.} Let $p_\theta(x, y)$ be a latent-variable generative model with parameters $\theta$, and $\mathcal{S}_\theta(y)$ is a family of strategies targeting $p_\theta(x \mid y)$.
 Given a dataset $y$, variational inference can be applied to maximize (a lower bound on) $\log p_\theta(y)$, and also to optimize parameters of the posterior approximations in $\mathcal{S}_\theta$, to bring them closer (in KL divergence) to their targets.
 Let